dimaspandu/piedpi/README.md

 * MVPs and prototypes
 * Internal dashboards
 * Learning PHP architecture
-* Interview or teaching material
+* Teaching material or interviews
-* Projects that may later migrate to a full framework
+* Systems that may later migrate to full frameworks

-It is not intended to replace Laravel, Symfony, or similar tools, but to complement understanding of them.
+It is not intended to replace Laravel or Symfony, but to **explain how they work internally**.

 ---